 This includes Frozen II, which won’t be on Disney+ UK until July, and Onward - which has an April confirmed US date but no confirmed date for Europe.
 Season 7 of The Clone Wars is also currently ahead in the US.

 If you desperately want to see any of these things - or another Disney Plus US exclusive - then keep on reading.

 Not sure if Disney+ is the right streaming service for you?
 Check out our ranked list of the best TV streaming services.

 When Disney+ first launched in the US it was a bit of a pain to watch from the UK, involving a mix of VPNs, iTunes vouchers, and a lot of work to trick the Disney service into letting you even make an account, let alone watch it.
 Now it's much easier.

 All you need to do is sign up for an account on the Disney Plus UK website.
 This costs either £5.99 for a monthly rolling version, or £59.99 for an annual account.
-You also get a seven day free trial with these subscriptions.

 Once that's done you'll have an account on Disney Plus, and all you need is a VPN to access the US version and watch everything you want right now.